 Prior to entering academia, I worked as strategic manager for Two Tribes, an independent video game developer in the Netherlands.
 I helped Two Tribes transition from a work-for-hire model to an independent digital publishing firm.
 We set up a separate publishing entity for which I wrote the business plan and helped raise working capital.
 I helped bring to market several games and have been involved in partnerships with Electronic Arts and Chillingo, among others.

-When I moved to London to pursue my PhD, I founded Strategy Guide, an industry analysis and consultancy outfit dedicated to the video games industry.
-Former clients include international digital production agency Media Monks, advergaming studio Sticky Game Studios, and the United Kingdom trade association for interactive entertainment (Ukie).
+When I moved to London to pursue my PhD, I founded Strategy Guide, an industry analysis and consultancy dedicated to the video games industry.
+Initial clients include international digital production agency Media Monks, advergaming studio Sticky Game Studios, and the United Kingdom trade association for interactive entertainment (Ukie).

 I keep close ties with the industry.
 In 2014, I gave invited presentations at the Entertainment Software Association (ESA) and published a whitepaper based on my research on business models in collaboration with SuperData Research.
-I also played an active role at the 6th Annual Games and Learning Summit at the 2015 Electronic Entertainment Exposition (E3) in Los Angeles (CA).
 I have given invited presentations at various publishers and platform companies including Guerrilla Games, Facebook Gaming, and the New Zealand Commerce Commission.

 On behalf of the UCL School of Management, I am a member of the United Kingdom trade association for interactive entertainment (Ukie).